How to implement Clean Architecture in Go (Golang)

 • Our adapters are Hexagonal Architecture’s Secondary Adapters.

 The idea stays the same.
 We find the original primary/secondary naming hard to grasp, so feel free to use what works for you.
 You could use gateways, entry points, interfaces, infrastructure, and so on.
-Just make sure it’s consistent and your team is aware what goes where.
+Just make sure it’s consistent and your team knows what goes where.

 What about the original ports?
-Thanks to Go’s implicit interfaces, we see no value in keeping a dedicated layer of them.
-We keep the interfaces close to where they’re used (see below).
+Thanks to Go’s implicit interfaces, we see no value in keeping a dedicated layer for them.
+We keep interfaces close to where they’re used (see below).

 • An adapter is how your application talks to the external world.
 You have to adapt your internal structures to what the external API expects.
 Think SQL queries, HTTP or gRPC clients, file readers and writers, Pub/Sub message publishers.